 We provide input and respond to parliamentary inquiries including the:

-We conducted the legislative review of the Disability (Access to Premises-Building) Standards 2010 and the Government’s response.
+We conduct legislative reviews of the Disability (Access to Premises-Building) Standards 2010.

 Find out about Australia's Standard and Conformance Infrastructure.